Iowa floods batter downtown Davenport as future of businesses in doubt

 Davenport does not have a flood wall.
 What it has is a few hundred yards of a riverfront park.
 The river needs to reach 16 feet to flood the park, 18 feet to close the road, beyond that, the city needs to put in HESCO barriers to keep water out of the businesses close to the Mississippi.
 HESCO barriers are pretty much just fencing, with a liner so they can be filled with dirt or sand.

 In the past, they have held when the river reached 21 feet.
 Now they were tested with flooding at 22 feet.
 They have been tested for more than a month.
+On Thursday afternoon, officials announced the river level in Davenport was at 22.64 feet, just above the previous record 22.63-foot mark reached on July 9, 1993.

 30 MILLION UNDER FLASH FLOOD WATCHES FROM TEXAS TO ILLINOIS AFTER SEVERA STORMS KILL 2 IN OKLAHOMA